-At the beginning of that August of 1915, the four senior Companies, 'A', 'B', 'C' and 'D' - Private Fowler among their ranks - were then sent south from Stobs Camp to undergo a final two weeks of training, as well as an inspection by the King, at Aldershot.

-This force, now designated as the 1st Battalion of the Newfoundland Regiment, was thereupon attached to the 88th Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force.
+At the beginning of that August of 1915, the four senior Companies, 'A', 'B', 'C' and 'D' - Private Tuff among their ranks - were then sent south from Stobs Camp to undergo a final two weeks of training, as well as an inspection by the King, at Aldershot.
+This force, now designated the 1st Battalion, was thereupon attached to the 88th Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force.